Beyond Ensemble Averages: Leveraging Climate Model Ensembles for Subseasonal Forecasting: Discussion

 \subsection{Using spatial data}

-There are a few ways to incorporate information about location in our models.
-U-Net has access to the spatial dependencies by its design.
+There are several ways to incorporate information about location in our models.
+U-Net has access to spatial dependencies through its design.
 Specifically, our U-Net inputs the spatial location of each point in the map.
 Naively, we might represent each location using the latitude and longitude values.
-Alternatively, we may use positional encoding, \new{which is known to be beneficial in many ML areas, not only in NLP (as we mention in Section \ref{section:preprocessing}\ref{sec:PE}).
-It is probably due to the way PE is designed: it captures the order (or position) and allows one to learn the contextual relationships (local context -- relationships between nearby elements, and global context dependencies across the entire sequence).} \new{We assume that} the PE approach represents spatial information in a manner more accessible to our learned models.
-As an illustration, \cref{table:compare_pe_lat} and \new{\Cref{fig:lat_lon_test_stacked}} demonstrates the performance of a stacked model using LR, RF and U-Net trained using positional encoding, using latitude and longitude values and using no features representing the spatial information (no PE and no latitude or longitude values).
-Other inputs to the LR, RF and U-Net models are ensemble member forecasts, lagged target variable, climate variables, and SSTs (no SSTs in the case of temperature forecasting).
-The results suggest that using PE enhances the predictive skill of our models, \new{compared to using just the lat/lon values or no location information,} especially for the temperature forecasting task.
-Using no information about locations hurts the performance for precipitation regression.
-Thus, our models can account for spatial dependencies using input features, and PE is more beneficial than the raw latitude and longitude information. \new{We show a more detailed analysis with results for the LR, RF and U-Net in Section \ref{app:lat_lon_test}.}
+Alternatively, we may use positional encoding, which is known to be beneficial in many ML areas, not only in NLP (as we mention in Section \ref{sec:PE}).
+PE captures the order (or position) and allows one to learn the contextual relationships (local context -- relationships between nearby elements and global context dependencies across the entire sequence).
+We assume that the PE approach represents spatial information in a manner more accessible to our learned models.

+As an illustration, \cref{table:compare_pe_lat} and \Cref{fig:lat_lon_test_stacked} demonstrate the performance of a stacked model using LR, RF, and U-Net trained using positional encoding, using latitude and longitude values and using no features representing the spatial information (no PE and no latitude or longitude values).
+Other inputs to the LR, RF, and U-Net models are ensemble member forecasts, lagged target variable, climate variables, and SSTs (\new{except} in the case of temperature forecasting).
+The results suggest that using PE enhances the predictive skill of our models, compared to using just the lat/lon values or no location information, especially for the temperature forecasting task.
+Using no information about locations hurts the performance of precipitation regression.
+Thus, our models can account for spatial dependencies using input features, and PE is more beneficial than the raw latitude and longitude information.
+These findings on PE effectiveness are consistent with prior findings in ML.
+For example, \cite{wu2021rethinking} investigate the efficacy of PE in the context of the visual transformer model used for image classification and object detection.
+We show a more detailed analysis with results for the LR, RF, and U-Net in Appendix \ref{app:lat_lon_test}.